 Vertical scaling or scaling up is a practice in which more server resources like RAM and CPU are added to accommodate the growing traffic of your WooCommerce store.
 This method of scaling WooCommerce has limited potential.
 Here are the reasons why:

 - Your hosting expense hikes very fast.

-- The options for scaling are usually limited on CPUs and/or RAM
+- The options for scaling are usually limited to CPUs and/or RAM

 - More resources mean more power consumption, thus, not a sustainable option.

 Adding more resources to your server masks the actual problem you’re experiencing.
 You’re not solving the problem of not having fast origin hosting by adding more resources.
 Having the fastest possible origin hosting should always be your starting point.
 Adding resources to a server is a limited and expensive method of scaling WooCommerce.
 Investing too much on a single server is risky and not very efficient.

 Most often, WooCommerce scalability issues are attempted to be saved entirely by caching.
 Hosting providers are generally hard on selling you their proprietary caching solution as a means to solve scaling issues.

 Some will add additional software, such as Varnish (which is used to cache static assets and HTML) and Redis (used for object caching).
 All are intended to accommodate the growing number of requests.
 Although both of these are tools that may help with scaling, it is often applied without testing whether it actually works as intended.

 One thing that is certain is that adding more components to your hosting stack will complicate the setup, which has consequences for operations, increases the maintenance burden, and complicates debugging when something goes wrong.
 If it actually helps with scaling, it may increase your capacity a little, but the key bottleneck will still remain the same, your origin’s hosting speed.